deusfinance/synchronizer-sdk/README.md

 A React + Redux based library written in Typescript to build your own decentralized stock exchange on top of DEUS Finance.
 Uses the DEUS Synchronizer V2 AMM and all its peripheral services.

+## Prerequisites

+The following dependencies need to be manually installed:

+- @reduxjs/toolkit
+- react
+- react-redux

 ## Install

 `npm install @deusfinance/synchronizer-sdk`